TechGardens/gardens.github.io/_posts/2024-05-17-missing_values_conditional_expectation.md

 In this article, we will attempt to solve this problem using the conditional expectation method.
 By leveraging the relationship between height and weight, we aim to more accurately estimate the missing weight values and preserve the integrity of our dataset.

-Although there's no code here, you can check out the behind-the-scenes work in the notebook on repository <d-cite key="techgardensconditionalexpectationrepo"></d-cite>.
+Although there's no code here, you can check out the behind-the-scenes work in the notebook on repository <d-cite key="repo"></d-cite>.

-## Dataset
+## Data characteristics

+### Information about dataset
 For our testing, we'll use The Complete Pokemon Dataset  <d-cite key="completepokedataset"></d-cite>, focusing on the height and weight features.
 We'll simulate missing data by assuming some weight values are lost, creating gaps in the dataset.
 First, we'll fill these gaps using the mean values as a baseline method.
 Then, we'll use conditional expectation for a more sophisticated approach.
 Finally, we'll compare the errors from each method to see which one performs better.

 <table